caderek/arrows/packages/multimethod/README.md

 #### Extending with multiple methods

-You can create a new multimethod with multiple new methods either by generic `compose` function, or by passing an old multimethod as a first argument to the `multi` function (instead of a dispatch function).
+You can create a new multimethod with multiple new methods either by generic `compose` function, or by using a built-in `fromMulti` function that gives you additional type checks and better error handling.

 Examples: